Limitations on quantum key repeaters for all key correlated states: Relaxed bound on one-way private key repeaters

-\end{corollary} \begin{proof} We identify $A$ and $B$ from Eq. (\ref{eq:CF_bound}) with ${\bf C}\equiv C_1C_2$, and $AB$ respectively, to bound $D^{\infty}_{\bf C}(\rho\otimes \rho')$ by $E_D^{\rightarrow}(\rho\otimes \rho')$ from above.
-We further use Theorem \ref{thm:main}. \end{proof} We can introduce some simplifications by considering the extremal value of $\alpha$ and behavior of the entanglement monotones involved in the above corollary.
-This leads us to a relaxed bound for a single state: \begin{corollary} For a key correlated state $\rho$ given in Eq. (\ref{eq:key_correlated}) and its key attacked version $\hat \rho$ there is
+We can introduce some simplifications by considering the extremal value of $\alpha$ and the behavior of the entanglement monotones involved in the above corollary.
+This leads us to a relaxed bound for a single state.

+\begin{corollary} For a key correlated state $\rho$ given in Eq. (\ref{eq:key_correlated}) and its key attacked version $\hat \rho$ there is

 \end{corollary} \begin{proof} It follows straightforwardly from the Corollary \ref{cor:simplified1}.
-Indeed, consider first the case $\rho=\rho'$, and note that $\tilde{E}_\alpha$ is subadditive (see Eq. $5.26$ of \cite{WTB2017}) and $E_D^{\rightarrow}$ is additive by definition.
+Indeed, consider first the case $\rho=\rho'$, and note that $\tilde{E}_\alpha$ is subadditive (see Eq. $5.26$ of \cite{WTB2017}) and $E_D^{\rightarrow}$ is extensive by definition.
 This implies

-Relaxing the above inequality by taking the limit of $\alpha \rightarrow \infty$ we arrive at the claim. \end{proof} A special case of a key correlated state is a private bit (a private state with key part of local dimension $d_k=2$).
+Relaxing the above inequality by taking the limit of $\alpha \rightarrow \infty$, we arrive at the claim. \end{proof}

+A special case of a key correlated state is a private bit (a private state with a key part of local dimension $d_k=2$).
 When the private state is taken at random, we can then upper bound the term $E_{max}$ to obtain the bound which is dependent only on the one-way distillable entanglement and a constant factor.
 We thus arrive at the second main result of this section. \begin{theorem} For a random private bit (a private state with $d_k=2$ and arbitrary finite dimensional shield part $d\otimes d<\infty$) there is